ulshv/schedule-app/README.md

   "services": [1, 3, 4]
 }
 ```
+Notes:
+`duration` is specified in seconds.

-Note: `date` parameter is UNIX timestamp in seconds rather than milliseconds.
+`date` parameter is UNIX timestamp in seconds rather than milliseconds.
+`cron` is a CRON string.
+You can generate one on [this site](http://www.cronmaker.com/).

 ## Testing frontend app